Silverpop/mobile-connector-sdk-android/README.md

 |3seconds|6/10/2014 00:00:03|

-## Installing SDK

-## Before You Release Your App

-### Important Note: Increase Token Limits for Production Apps

-There are currently limits placed on the number of Access Tokens that can be generated per hour per instance of Engage.
-This number is easily increased, however, before deploying your app publicly, you must contact your Relationship Manager or Sales Rep regarding your intention to use this connector and that you will need to have your OAuth Access Token rate limit increased.

 ## Demo

 EngageSDK includes a sample project within the Example subdirectory.
 In order to build the project, you must install the dependencies via CocoaPods.
 To do so: